epierson9/ZIFA/README.md

 See example.py for a full example demonstrating superior performance over factor analysis.

+See read_in_real_data_example.py for a example demonstrating how to read in real data using pandas and run ZIFA on it.

-This code requires pylab, scipy, numpy, and scikits.learn for full functionality.
+ZIFA requires pylab, scipy, numpy, and scikits.learn for full functionality.

 Please contact emmap1@cs.stanford.edu with any questions or comments.